trashbirdecology/luisdva.github.io/_posts/2015-07-22-Presentation-to-publication.md

 ---
 layout: post
 title: "If you present will you publish?"
-excerpt: "Why study the publication rates of presentations at ecology, evolution, and conservation conferences"
+excerpt: "Why study the publication rates of presentations at ecology, evolution, and conservation conferences."
 tags:
   - scientific conference
   - bibliometrics